- Why do smaller campaign sizes perform better?

 We find that campaigns of 50,000 emails or fewer see a dramatic improvement in delivery and open rates.
 Why?
 Sending large numbers of the same exact email to the same domain is a clear indicator that the emails are promotional.
-Being identified as promotional increases the likelihood of that email being rejected by the receiving domain (a soft bounce), or shunted to a spam folder.
-Improved open rates with a consistent email design and schedule is a clear indicator of improved inbox placement.
+Being identified as promotional increases the likelihood of that email being rejected by the receiving domain (a soft bounce) or shunted to a spam folder.
+Improved open rates with consistently the same email design and schedule is a clear indicator of improved inbox placement.

-What is the difference between CTR of educators and MDR audiences (for Facebook and Display ads)?
+- What is the difference between CTR of educators and MDR audiences (FB/Display)?

-Clients can target their online advertising by job title, geography, and interaction with previous marketing efforts.
-Ultimately, by any type of data that is available in the MDR database of educators.
+Clients can target their online advertising by job title, geography, interaction with previous marketing efforts.
+Ultimately by any type of data that is available in the MDR database of educators.

-Are there any specific words that you recommend using in subject lines to improve open rates?
+- Are there any words that you recommend using in subject lines to improve open rates?

-We’ve done a lot of testing with our clients using job titles and geography in subject lines that have been very successful in improving open and click rates.
-For example, saying “3rd grade teachers in North Carolina, try XX product,” instead of just “Try XX product” or something generic, produces much better results.
+We’ve done a lot of testing with our clients on using job title and geography in subject lines that has been very successful in improving open and click rates.
+For example, saying “3rd grade teachers in North Carolina, try XX product” instead of just “Try XX product” or something generic produces much better results.

 From Field: ABC Company